 And while Mastercard Black’s cash-back and air travel redemption levels may compete with other cards in the $450-plus-per-year range, they are not higher than what some less expensive cards may offer.

 - For example, the Citi® Double Cash card, which has no annual fee, gives 2 percent back in cash (1 percent when you charge and 1 percent when you pay your monthly bill on time) – higher than Mastercard Black’s 1.5 percent.

-- The Capital One Venture Rewards Credit Card, which has a $95 annual fee, gives you 2 percent back on all travel – more flexible than Mastercard Black’s 2 percent on only airfare.
+- The Capital One Venture Rewards Credit Card, which has a $95 annual fee, gives you 2 miles per dollar on all travel – more flexible than Mastercard Black’s 2 percent on only airfare.